bdamon/MuscleDTI_Toolbox/Help/Help for define_roi.md

 ### Example 2

-Example 2 matches Example 1, except that the mesh is automatically called from within the define_roi function:
+Example 2 matches Example 1, except that the mesh is automatically called from within the <i>define_roi</i> function:

 % Set mesh options: